-Despite energy efficiency improvements in the past, a trend of ever-bigger domestic washing machines has emerged, with a knock-on impact on energy use.
-Models now often come with 8 or 9 kilo load capacities, while in reality consumers rarely increase the amount of clothing they wash per cycle.
+Despite energy efficiency improvements in the past, a trend for washing machines with ever-larger capacities has emerged, with a potential knock-on impact on energy use.
+Models now often come with 8 or 9 kg capacities (or even more), while in reality consumers rarely increase the amount of clothing they wash per cycle.

 What’s the European Union doing?